octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 Full-stack and back-end developers, you probably don't know this - and it can get out of trouble:

 - `pg_stat_activity` view shows executing queries, `pg_stat_statements` shows executed queries, queries can be logged;
-- use a pool; make sure when scaling you do not reach max_connections;
+- use a connection pool; make sure when scaling you do not reach `max_connections`;
 - activate `default_transaction_read_only` and `statement_timeout` in your sql client in production;
-- never login to production database OS/container: use a sql client instead;
+- never login to production directly in the database OS/container: use a sql client instead;
 - if `pg_stat_activity` shows queries waiting for lock, use the lock view to find which ones got them;
 - when a SQL query has started, it will run until completion - doesn't matter if the client is gone;
 - use `pg_terminate_backend` to stop a query, and be ready for AUTOVACUUM.